-Russia Says it Hits Ukraine Air Defenses Before Eastern Push - NewsBreak
+Russia says it hits Ukraine air defenses before eastern push - NewsBreak

 Britain’s Defense Ministry said Monday that Ukraine has already beaten back several assaults by Russian forces in the eastern Donetsk and Luhansk regions — which make up the Donbas — resulting in the destruction of Russian tanks, vehicles and artillery.

-Until now, Russia has had no central war commander on the ground.
-But U.S. national security adviser Jake Sullivan, speaking Sunday on CNN’s “State of the Union,” played down the appointment’s significance.

-“What we have learned in the first several weeks of this war is that Ukraine will never be subjected to Russia,” Sullivan said.
-“It doesn’t matter which general President Putin tries to appoint.”

-Western military analysts say Russia’s assault increasingly is focusing on eastern Ukraine — an arc stretching from Kharkiv, Ukraine’s second-largest city, in the north, to Kherson in the south.
+Western military analysts say Russia's assault increasingly is focusing on an arc of territory stretching from Kharkiv, Ukraine’s second-largest city, in the north, to Kherson in the south.

 A residential area in Kharkiv was struck by incoming fire on Monday afternoon.
 Associated Press journalists saw firefighters putting out the fire and checking for victims following the attack, and saw that at least five people were killed, including a child.